VictoriaGraceL/Banking-Management-System/README.md

 Test thoroughly before submitting pull requests

 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-👨‍💻 Author
-Viktoriia Lavrenchuk

-GitHub: VictoriaGracel
-Email: victoriagrace984@gmail.com
+This project is open-source and free to use for learning and personal projects.

 🙏 Acknowledgments